Fast read

 Warranties

-The performance warranty covers the output of the solar panels, while the product warranty covers the physical item and any damage that may occur to it.
+The performance warranty covers the power output of the solar modules, while the product warranty covers the physical item and any damage that may occur to it.
 Specifically, the product warranty has crept up from 10 years to 12, then 15, and now 25 in recent years.
 In fact, there is one manufacturer that offers a 40-year product warranty!
 However, while a 40-year warranty sounds great at first, will panels with today’s technology still be relevant in 40 years?

 How long should solar panels last in Australia?